soobeenpark/FreshTracks/README.md

 Automatically update [FRESH]est new Album / Track releases.

 # What is this?
-On certain reddit subreddits such as r/indieheads, r/hiphopheads, or r/popheads, new music is uploaded by users with a [FRESH] tag in the title.
+On certain subreddits such as r/indieheads, r/hiphopheads, or r/popheads, new music is uploaded by users with a [FRESH] tag in the title.
 For many users like myself, this is the main source of finding new music.
 Often times though, it's easy to miss a lot of great new music unless you frequent the subreddit 24/7.
 Thus, this is an effort to automate pulling all the [FRESH] tracks that get posted and neatly organize them into auto-updating Spotify playlists, one for each subreddit.

 # Playlist Design
 1. The playlist only includes [FRESH] tracks **up to one week** since first posted to reddit.
 Older tracks are removed.